 Mary Portas – a tough as nails model of trouble-shooting

-In the U.S. the espicopal churches have been developing I.I. ministry, using that name, since the 90s.
-The first time I heard the “I.I.” term used was by a couple of seasoned senior pastors in the Churches of Christ in Western Australia (COCWA) – Bill Addison and John Hutchinson.
+In the U.S. Episcopalian churches have been developing I.I. ministry, using that name, since the 90s.
+The first time I heard the “I.I.” term used was by seasoned senior ministry-development pastors in the Churches of Christ in Western Australia (COCWA) – Bill Addison and John Hutchinson.
 They were encouraging churches in their networks to engage an I.I. if – like the church I’ve just mentioned – they were either stuck or declining.
-You may know that Churches of Christ are emphatically autonomous at the congregational level and so are not automatically inclined to receive ministries sent from HQ!
+Churches of Christ are emphatically autonomous at the congregational level and so are not automatically inclined to receive ministries sent from HQ!
 In that context those recommending I.I. ministry have had to do so purely on the fruit of it – on the basis of results.
 And so they have.

 I was privileged to watch at close quarters an example of intentional interim ministry in NSW incarnated by a seasoned and skilled pastor by the name of Des Daniels.
 Ruth and I enjoyed attending a coastal Baptist church that had engaged Des to lead their congregation through an intentional interim process.
 Journeying with that community and watching Pastor Des in action showed me at close quarters that although I.I. might sound, to some, like management-speak from the world of corporate consultations, it is in fact something profoundly pastoral; helping people to recover, get up, change gear, and turn a corner.
 It is profoundly pastoral work.